EmiNad29/Agricultural_economics_dashboard/README.md

 The GUI allows the user to see all the previous entries registered in the database, to add new ones (i.e. to add a new farm in the database, or to extend the follow-up with new years), to seek in the database for a given farm/year, to update previous entries, or to delete some of the content.

-caption.png brings a picture in the dashboard.
+caption.png brings a picture to the dashboard.

 Then come the illustrations.

 English version coming soon.